mya-ake/vue-use-reducer/README.md

 ```

 > note: vue-use-reducer has no functional difference between v1 and v2.
 > Only the type is different.
-In v2, the nameapce that was in v1 is gone.
+In v2, the namespace that was in v1 is gone.
 > See [examples](https://github.com/mya-ake/vue-use-reducer/tree/master/examples) for details

 ## Usage